Chapter One: Importation

 The captain or his representative shall submit the Manifest and the lists mentioned in the preceding Article to the Customs Administration rs and shall deliver such documents to the customs Administration upon arrival of the aircraft.

 Goods may not be unloaded or dropped out of the aircraft during flight unless it is necessary to do so for safety purposes, provided that the customs Administration is notified of the same.

 Owners of the means of transportation of goods, loaded or unloaded, shall- when leaving the State- submit to the Customs Administration the Manifest according to the provisions of Chapter I of this Part and shall obtain exit permission.
 However, the Director, may, in certain cases, make an exception to this condition.

 Exporters of goods shall proceed with the goods to be exported to the competent Customs Administration and declare them in detail.
 Carriers towards land borders may not overpass the Customs Administrations.

 Chapter Three: Postal traffic

 Goods are imported or exported by mail according to the provisions of this Law and subject the other applicable international postal agreements and local Laws in force.

 Chapter Four: Common provisions

 Several sealed packages, assembled in any way whatsoever, may not be stated in the Manifest as a single package.
-Containers, palettes and trailers shall be subject to the instructions given by the Director General.
+Containers, palettes and trailers shall be subject to the instructions given by the Chairman.

 A single consignment may not be split.
-However, for acceptable reasons, the Director General may allow such splitting, provided that such splitting shall not result in a loss to the Treasury.
+However, for acceptable reasons, the Chairman Assistant may allow such splitting, provided that such splitting shall not result in a loss to the Treasury.